code-saturne/code_saturne/docs/doxygen/user_guide/studymanager.md

   tags (separated by commas)
 - `--create-xml`: create xml from study (current directory has to be a study)
 - `--with-resource=RESOURCE_NAME`: use resource settings based on given name
+- `--submit`: allow submission of cases per batch in SLURM batch mode (only on clusters)
 - `--slurm-batch-size=SIZE`: maximum number of cases per batch in SLURM batch mode (50 by default)
 - `--slurm-batch-wtime=TIME`: maximum computation time in hours per batch in